How to create a passive income

 Planning & research is key:

-Before you start select 10 quality dividend stocks to ensure diversification, so you are not investing in just one stock or not putting all your eggs in one basket.
+Firstly, start by looking to select 10 quality global business to ensure diversification, so you are not investing in just one stock or not putting all your eggs in one basket.

 Only buy businesses or stocks that you understand, consider companies whose products you use i.e. food, drink, cleaning products, cars, electronics.